OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationschool_delete_users.md

 # Remove educationUser from an educationSchool

-Delete a user from a school.
+Remove a user from a school.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).